The Local Offer See also: SENCo’s/SENDCo’s Annual Report to the Governors (below)

 We have a SEND Governor who has at least 16 years of experience of SEND.
 We have SEND experience of dyslexia, speech and language, EAL, ASD, BESD, dysgraphia and dyscalculia.
 Our SENCo has at least 20 years’ experience.

 Progress of students is calculated individually, as it is with all students.
 They work at their own pace, which is excellent for SEND.
 If you would like more details, please come and we can show you their individual Supervisor Progress Charts, their Goal Cards, their Student Progress Charts, their IEPs, and their Academic Projections.

 We have an up-to-date Accessibility Plan.

 We accept students from all levels and abilities, backgrounds, and types.
 We expect that all our students will be involved in school life – academics, social etc. To this end, the student will be encouraged and have their skills strengthened to participate in the current life around them and to be prepared for the future.
 We have a high SEND/non SEND ratio, due to the excellent individualised academic curriculum and one-to-one we have.

 Our aim is to continue to do more training.
 We have had extensive experience of SEND over the years.
 This year’s main focus was on mental health and SLCN structures within school and how attachment theory affects our specific students.
-We have researched SEMH, dyslexia, dyscalculia, autism and dyspraxia quite often this term.
-We plan to do more training specifically on dyslexia and SEMH, and attachment theory, to better support our students.
+We have researched SEMH, dyslexia, dyscalculia, autism and dyspraxia and discussed within Staff Meetings.
+We have been training on dyslexia and SEMH, and attachment theory, to better support our students.
 We are planning wider training on autism.